nmfs-ost/noaa-fit-resources/_posts/2025-11-19-maintaining-software.md

 Tool maintenance and continuity are important parts of a healthy software ecosystem, and a solid maintenance practice is also important for getting mandated science work done and done well.

-**This post was written by Megsie Siple and the NOAA FIsheries Integrated Toolbox Committee.**